 We load the AnnotationDbi package and the human gene annotation package org.Hs.eg.db.
 We can use the mapIds function in the Annotation package to add individual columns to our results table.
 We provide the row names of our results table as a key, and specify that our gene names are Gene Symbols (as opposed to other IDs such as Entrez or Ensembl IDs).
-The column argument tells the mapIds function which information we want, and the multiVals argument tells the function what to do if there are multiple possible values for a single input value.
+The column argument tells the mapIds function which information we want.
+Here, we want "GO" information, but there are other options for column, such as different names for the genes.
+The multiVals argument tells the function what to do if there are multiple possible values for a single input value.
 Since many genes have more than one GO term assigned to them, we want a list of all of them.